-While Cur dogs have been around for hundreds of years, the TTB was only specifically introduced in the 1960s.
-The Rev. Earl Phillips wrote a column for a magazine about hunting dogs.
-This resulted in him making contact with owners of Brindle Curs across the country that, like the Plott Hound, were being commended for their hunting abilities.
-But these brindle dogs specifically showed a particular aptitude for treeing and were a little smaller too.
+While cur dogs have been around for hundreds of years, the treeing Tennessee brindle was only introduced in the 1960s.
+The Rev. Earl Phillips wrote a column for a magazine about hunting dogs, which led to meeting owners of brindle cur dogs across the country that, like the Plott hound, were being commended for their hunting abilities.
+But these smaller brindle dogs specifically showed a particular aptitude for treeing (trapping an animal by forcing it to climb a tree).

-This led to the Treeing Tennessee Brindle Breeders Association being formed in 1967.
-A group of passionate Brindle Cur owners started selectively breeding these dogs in an effort to continue to hone their treeing skills, color and size.
+This led to the formation of the Treeing Tennessee Brindle Breeders Association in 1967.
+A group of passionate brindle cur owners began to selectively breed these dogs to continue honing their treeing skills, color, and size.

-The United Kennel Club recognized the Treeing Tennessee Brindle in 2017.
-It has been accepted for recording in the Foundation Stock Service for the American Kennel Club but has not yet been formally AKC registered yet.
+The United Kennel Club recognized the treeing Tennessee brindle in 2017.
+It has been accepted for recording in the Foundation Stock Service for the American Kennel Club but has not yet been formally registered.

 Treeing Tennessee Brindle Care

-They do need a decent amount of exercise to satisfy their in-built working drive and energy levels.
-Providing they get this, though, they are known for being extremely laid back when in the home environment.
-They are loyal to a fault and enjoy curling up at the feet of their owner, or if they are allowed, on the sofa.
+A treeing Tennessee brindle does need a decent amount of exercise to satisfy its built-in working drive and energy level.
+This dog is known for being extremely laid back when in the home environment if it's been given enough exercise.
+This breed is loyal to a fault and it will enjoy curling up at the feet of its owner on the sofa.

-The TTB will suit a family that enjoys hiking and spending time in the great outdoors - they love to be active.
-They are also intelligent and eager to please and are known for enjoying competitive dog sports, like agility.
-Of course, if you want to get involved in scent work trials, the Treeing Tennessee Brindle would make an excellent partner for this activity.
+The treeing Tennessee brindle will suit a family that enjoys hiking and spending time in the great outdoors because the breed loves to be active.
+It's also intelligent and eager to please and known for enjoying competitive dog sports, like agility.
+Of course, if you want to get involved in scent work trials, the treeing Tennessee brindle would make an excellent partner for this activity.

 Common Health Problems